quickstrom/quickstrom/docs/source/running.rst

 server, as described in one of the :doc:`installation guides <installation>`.
 If you haven't done that already, start there.

-To check a specification, you must have a running WebDriver instance on ``127.0.0.0:4444``.
+To check a specification, you must have a running WebDriver server.
 In the rest of this guide we'll use GeckoDriver and Firefox.
 You may also use ChromeDriver together with Chrome or Chromium.

 Run the following command in a separate terminal or tab: